Affiliate links on Android Authority may earn us a commission. Learn more.

 It took 205 days to release Pie for the Razer Phone 2, and it’s not clear if the Oreo-running original Razer Phone will even get the upgrade.
 Razer may not be working on a third Razer phone, and recently laid off mobile division staff, so a lack of focus on current mobile projects isn’t at all surprising.

 13. OPPO and vivo (tied)

 Time to roll out first stable U.S. Pie update: TBA

 Neither Oppo nor Vivo have rolled out a stable Android Pie update in Western markets to our knowledge.
-It’s disappointing, particularly as Oppo regularly finds itself in the top five global smartphone manufacturers based on its shipments.
+It’s disappointing, particularly as OPPO regularly finds itself in the top five global smartphone manufacturers based on its shipments.
 That said, the U.S. market isn’t a particular focus for either of these companies, so perhaps it’s to be expected.
 Even then, it took till the end of April 2019 for the vivo V11 Pro to get the Pie update in India.

 What’s more, those delivering quick updates are doing so faster than ever before — and for more handsets.
 This represents a significant improvement for Android, something we hope continues through to Android Q.

 There does seem to be a greater divide between the good and the bad with Pie than previous Android updates, but given that the best OEMs have gotten better, let’s just say the worst are still to catch up, rather than are deteriorating further.

 Which manufacturer do you think has performed best with the Android Pie updates so far?
 Give us your thoughts in the comments.